ClimateCompatibleGrowth/Geo-X/README.md

 **Weather data:**
 The amount of years you want to download weather data for should be added into `years_to_check`.

 For instance, if you want your weather data to start in 2015 and span five years, `weather_year` should be 2015 and `years_to_check` should be 5.

-You can set the frequency of data to be used in optimisation using `freq` (i.e., "1H" for hourly, "3H" for three-hourly, etc.)
+You can set the frequency of data to be used in optimisation using `freq` (i.e., "H" for hourly, "3H" for three-hourly, etc.)

 **Generators:**
 The types of renewable generators considered for plant construction are included in the `generators_dict` section.
 Currently, only Solar, Wind, and Hydro can be considered.
 Ensure that all the generators that you are considering are in the dictionary and remove any unnecessary ones.

 Dependent on which generators you are using, you can change the `panel` value for Solar and the `turbine` value for Wind.

-In the `gen_capacity` section, you will find both `solar` and `wind` and `hydro`, which can be changed to match values that you are analysing.
+In the `gen_capacity` section, you will find `solar` and `wind` and `hydro`, which can be changed to match values that you are analysing.

 **Other:**
 You will have to set the `solver` to the solver name that you are going to be using.

 You will also have to set whether a `water_limit` is `True` or `False` (i.e., whether you want to consider water scarcity in your process).

 In the `transport` section, `pipeline_construction` and `road_construction` can be switched from `True` to `False`, as needed.

 Lastly, specify the `currency` used in most of your parameter files.
 For example, in `technology_parameters.xlsx`, under the `Water` sheet, there is a row titled `Water specific cost (euros/m3)`.
 You can edit this to reflect the desired currency, but ensure that you also update the `currency` value accordingly.

 > [!NOTE]
 > `country` and `weather_year` can be a list of more than one, depending on how many countries and years you are analysing.
-> You must ensure all other input files that are needed for each country are where they should be as previously described.
+> You must ensure all other input files that are needed for each country are where they should be, as previously described.

 ## 2) Run Geo-X rules